 Please see the detailed information below for scholarship application information and eligibility for Natural Sciences and Engineering Research Council Scholarships and Ontario Graduate Scholarships.

-- The application by electronic submission and on line transcript request due for PGS/CGS Doctoral no later than Thursday, September 19, 2019 at 3:00 p.m.
-ES for transcript requests and Thursday October 17, 2019 at 8:00 p.m.
-ES for application submission.
+- The application by electronic submission and online transcript request due for PGS/CGS Doctoral no later than Wednesday, September 13, 2023 for transcript requests and Tuesday October 10, 2023 at 8:00 p.m.
+ET for application submission.
+(Note: students are unable to submit their application until transcripts are uploaded.)

-- The application by electronic submission and on line transcript request due for CGS M no later than Friday, November 22, 2019 at 3:00 p.m.
-ES for transcript requests and Sunday, December 1, 2019 at 8:00 p.m.
-ES for application submission.
+- The application by electronic submission and online transcript request due for CGS M no later than Friday, November 17, 2023 for transcript requests and Friday, December 1, 2023 at 8:00 p.m.
+ET for application submission.

 NSERC postgraduate - Canada Graduate Scholarship/Post-Graduate Scholarships Masters (CGS/PGS M), Canada Graduate Scholarship/Post-Graduate Scholarship Doctors (CGS/PGS D)

-- Minimum average required is 80% average on each of the last two years
+- Minimum average required is 80 percent average on each of the last two years.

 Important instructions on transcripts requests for scholarship competitions can also be found at the GSPA website.